eepson123tw/my-app/README.md

                   when page render useEffect will render once and change the state will can once (render twice) use empty ary to call once , or pass the watching state which you want to focus at.

-                  must take care of the non-primitive type. => the non-primitive state change will evoke the useEffect.
+                  1.must take care of the non-primitive type. => the non-primitive state change will evoke the useEffect.
+                  2.can set the clean up fn to stop the useEffect.

 4.**useReducer**: like useState but we can set the  situation  which we want to change multiple states

 5.**useLayoutEffect**:before the useEffect, before print the page, can use at some ui change UseCase